The Bergel Institute — About

 Lisa StranskyVice President

 Ms. Lisa Stransky was fundamental in the founding of The Bergel Institute and helps oversee all aspects of its work.
 Lisa has been involved in the development of multiple nonprofit organizations focusing on poverty eradication.
 Her career in education, advertising, and real estate has led to consistent recognition in the Wall Street Journal, Washingtonian Magazine, and many other publications.
-Over the past 25 years, Lisa has been a top producer in the Washington area residential real estate market.
 Lisa earned a Bachelors from Miami University and a Masters from American University.

 MB